felangel/bloc/docs/recipesflutterblocaccess.md

 ## Route Access

 > In this example, we're going to use `BlocProvider` to access a bloc across routes.
-Indeed if you push a new route you  will have a different `BuildContext` which doesn’t have a reference to the previously provided blocs.
-That's why we'll have to create a new `BlocProvider`.
+When a new route is pushed, it will have a different `BuildContext` which no longer has a reference to the previously provided blocs.
+As a result, we have to wrap the new route in a separate `BlocProvider`.

 ### Bloc